Skip to main content

 Best for: Load-bearing applications

 Structural timber costs more than regular timber because it is graded, tested, and certified for safety.
 Regular timber should never be used in load-bearing applications.
+The price difference essentially pays for the paperwork, testing, and traceability that building inspectors look for.
+In many ways, you're paying for certainty: regular timber might look fine on the outside but contain internal knots, shakes, or density variations that a grading process would have flagged and rejected.

 Important Safety Notice